Hosting a HUGO site on OpenBSD.Amsterdam with OpenBSD, httpd, and relayd

 }

-domain example.com {
+domain example.org {

-domain key "/etc/ssl/private/example.com.key"
+domain key "/etc/ssl/private/example.org.key"

-domain full chain certificate "/etc/ssl/example.com.fullchain.pem"
+domain full chain certificate "/etc/ssl/example.org.fullchain.pem"

 sign with letsencrypt